costyneuf/CapstoneRemodel/README.md

 ## Commands for test

+Command: "phpunit" under the root directory
+If the phpunit doesn't work, try "composer global require phpunit/phpunit".
+Set the phpunit command as the global scope.
 Test the following features with corresponding commands in command window for your local repository.

 ### Write Resident_Education_Report.yearmonthday.csv into Database